Psychopathy: Criminality

 In terms of simple correlations, the PCL-R manual states an average score of 22.1 has been found in North American prisoner samples, and that 20.5% scored 30 or higher.
 An analysis of prisoner samples from outside North America found a somewhat lower average value of 17.5.
 Studies have found that psychopathy scores correlated with repeated imprisonment, detention in higher security, disciplinary infractions, and substance misuse.

 Psychopathy, as measured with the PCL-R in institutional settings, shows in meta-analyses small to moderate effect sizes with institutional misbehavior, postrelease crime, or postrelease violent crime with similar effects for the three outcomes.
 Individual studies give similar results for adult offenders, forensic psychiatric samples, community samples, and youth.
 The PCL-R is poorer at predicting sexual re-offending.
 This small to moderate effect appears to be due largely to the scale items that assess impulsive behaviors and past criminal history, which are well-established but very general risk factors.
 The aspects of core personality often held to be distinctively psychopathic generally show little or no predictive link to crime by themselves.
-For example, Factor 1 of the PCL-R and Fearless dominance of the PPI-R have smaller or no relationship to crime, including violent crime.
+For example, Factor 1 of the PCL-R and Fearless dominance of the PPI-R have a smaller or no relationship to crime, including violent crime.
 In contrast, Factor 2 and Impulsive antisociality of the PPI-R are associated more strongly with criminality.
 Factor 2 has a relationship of similar strength to that of the PCL-R as a whole.
 The antisocial facet of the PCL-R is still predictive of future violence after controlling for past criminal behavior which, together with results regarding the PPI-R which by design does not include past criminal behavior, suggests that impulsive behaviors is an independent risk factor.
 Thus, the concept of psychopathy may perform poorly when attempted to be used as a general theory of crime.